skip to content

 What happens if you don’t vote on a shareholder proposal?

 If you don’t vote on a shareholder proposal, your shares will be counted as votes against the proposal.
-If the proposal requires a majority shareholder vote to pass, and your shares are counted as votes against it, the proposal will fail.
+If the proposal requires a majority vote to pass, and your shares are counted as votes against it, the proposal will fail.
 This could have consequences for the company, depending on what the proposal was.
 For example, if the proposal is to approve a new CEO, and it fails because shareholders don’t vote, the company will have to go through the process again.
 Voting is an important responsibility of eligible shareholders, and not voting can have unintended consequences.

 What is a proxy statement?

 A proxy statement is a formal document that is filed with the Securities and Exchange Commission (SEC) by a publicly traded company.
 The proxy statement outlines the board of directors’ recommendations for how shareholders should vote on corporate matters such as the election of board members and the approval of corporate actions.
+Proxy solicitations are conducted to gather votes from shareholders on various corporate matters outlined in the proxy statement.

 The proxy statements also include information about the compensation of the company’s executive officers.
 Shareholders are typically provided with a copy of the proxy statement in advance of the company’s annual meeting so that they can make an informed decision about how to vote.